emacsorphanage/magit-p4/README.md

 ## Requirements ##

 Emacs 24.x with `magit` and `p4` packages installed.
-You do not have to install these packages if you use Melpa service - all required dependencies will be dowloaded altogether with `magit-p4`.
+You do not have to install these packages if you use Melpa service - all required dependencies will be downloaded altogether with `magit-p4`.
 `git-p4` add-on is obviously required.

 ## Installation ##